-There is considerable value in maintaining consistency with previous BRS projects.
-Such consistency will allow comparisons to be drawn among studies and support the meta-analyses needed to derive dose-response probabilistic functions.
-Given that the coordination required with Navy combat vessels equipped with SQS- 53C sonar systems for BRS efforts off Hatteras, the overall experimental design will be based on the methods employed in SOCAL-BRS.
-This includes a period during which baseline behavioral data are collected prior to the CEE.
-These baseline data will be collected during a minimum of 60 minutes for animals with DTAGs, as in SOCAL-BRS.
-A minimum 24-hour baseline data period will be used for animals equipped with satellite tags, although most baseline data periods will be longer for this tag type.
-Pre-exposure baseline behavioral data collection will primarily involve data from tag sensors, supplemented by focal follows of tagged animals by observers in small boats.
-The methods employed during focal follows will be consistent with those employed in SOCAL-BRS and will be identical during the pre-exposure baseline, exposure, and post exposure periods.
+Deliberate measures have been taken to maintain experimental consistency with previous BRS projects, in order for results to be considered and integrated across sites.
+Such consistency will allow comparisons to be drawn among studies and support meta-analyses needed to derive dose-response probabilistic functions for application in requisite Navy environmental compliance assessments.
+Given the coordination required with Navy combat vessels equipped with SQS-53C sonar systems for BRS efforts off Hatteras, the overall experimental design was based primarily on the methods employed in the southern California behavioral response study (SOCAL-BRS), with modifications associated with the novel use of both SLTDRs and DTAGs.
+This includes a period during which baseline behavioral data are collected prior to the CEE (at least 60 min for DTAG whales and 24 h for SLTDR whales).
+Pre-exposure baseline behavioral data collection primarily involves data from tag sensors, supplemented by focal follows of tagged animals by observers in small boats, which are maintained during the pre-exposure baseline, exposure, and post exposure periods.

-Sonar transmissions during CEEs will occur in the same manner as in SOCAL-BRS.
-This includes transmission of full power (235 dB (RMS) re 1 µPa) signals of a constant nominal 53-C waveform type (single ping sequence using two sequential CP/CW waveforms 0.5 sec duration each with 0.1s separation for total ping series 1.1 sec duration) transmitted with a 25s duty cycle, using surface duct sector search mode, 3°downward vertical steering, and with ships transiting in a direct course at a speed of 8 kt.
-Transmissions will occur for a maximum of 60 minutes, unless any strong contra-indicators from the field team dictate a shut-down of the sound source.
-Starting positions and course for vessels will be determined using in situ propagation modeling given the position of a focal animal using the Navy-consistent models and unclassified databases in software developed and provided by the Naval Postgraduate School (NPS).
-The course of the vessel will result in an escalation in received level at focal individuals based on their movement generally (but not directly) toward individuals.
-Given the relatively large number of tagged individuals expected to be exposed during CEEs, individuals will have a varied exposure history of range and received level.
-Target received levels for the focal animals will range from 120-160 dB RMS and will likely differ between the target species (lower starting levels in beaked whales than pilot whales), at least in initial trials.
-This experimental design will allow for positioning of sonar sources to result in target received levels at focal individuals, but will also result in a diversity of received levels for other individuals at positions and ranges that will not be controlled, but known from positions derived from satellite tags.
+Sonar transmissions during CEEs occur using identical protocols as in the SOCAL-BRS.
+For real Navy sonars, this includes transmission of full power (235 dB (RMS) re 1 µPa) signals of a constant nominal 53-C waveform type transmitted with a 25s duty cycle, and with ships transiting in a direct course at a speed of 8 kt.
+Transmissions occur for a maximum of 60 minutes, unless any strong contra-indicators from the field team dictate a shut-down of the sound source.
+Starting positions and course for vessels are determined using in situ propagation modeling given the position of a focal animal using the Navy-consistent models and unclassified databases in software developed and provided by the Naval Postgraduate School (NPS).
+The course of the vessel results in an escalation in received level at focal individuals based on the ship's movement generally (but not directly) toward individual whales.
+For simulated MFAS experiments, the 15-element vertical line array source transmits signals with similar spectral and temporal parameters from a stationary (drifting) position ramped from 160 to 212 dB (RMS) re 1 µPa.
+The position is selected as well using the NPS in situ modeling to result in comparable received levels for focal whales.
+Given the relatively large number of tagged individuals exposed during CEEs (in some cases up to ten individuals per CEE), individuals will have a varied exposure history of range and received level.
+Target received levels for the focal animals range from 130-160 dB RMS with higher target levels for pilot whales than beaked whales based on both other studies and our early experimental results.
+This experimental design will allow for positioning of sonar sources to result in target received levels at focal individuals that are also being monitored directly using other methods (focal follow, photo ID).
+However, this also results in a diversity of received levels for non-focal individuals at positions and (generally greater) horizontal ranges that are known but not necessarily controlled.

-The analyses will focus on how beaked and pilot whales respond to MFAS exposure, in terms of: (a) potential avoidance behavior; (b) potential changes in behavioral state; and (c) potential changes in social behavior.
-Analyses will transition and apply successful methods developed in other BRS studies and the MOCHA project.
-Short- and longer-term consequences of disturbance will be evaluated separately using established analytical methods for short- and medium-term tags.
-However, this study will offer a unique opportunity to explore how these methods may complement one another and how high-resolution, short-term response data may inform methods used for longer-term monitoring.
+The analyses focus on how beaked and pilot whales respond to MFAS exposure, in terms of: (a) potential avoidance behavior; (b) potential changes in behavioral state; and (c) potential changes in social behavior.
+Analyses are transitioning and applying methods developed in other BRS studies and the earlier MOCHA and ongoing DOUBLE MOCHA projects.
+Short- and longer-term consequences of disturbance are being evaluated separately using established analytical methods for short- and medium-term tags.
+However, the multi-scale nature of this study offers a unique opportunity to explore how these methods may complement one another and how high-resolution, short-term response data may inform methods used for longer-term monitoring.

 Location: Cape Hatteras study area